amasalgadog/python-dev-journey/python_for_everybody_specialization/getting_started_with_python/README.md

 - reserved functions such as **input()**, **type()** and data type conversions functions
 - your own functions

-Assignments and some exercises are located inside the 'assignments' folder
+Assignments are enumerated following the course modules
 <!-- end of section -->